 mkdir ~/bin wget https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein -O ~/bin/lein chmod +x ~/bin/lein

-then from inside the Secrets source, start it with:
+then from inside the Secrets source directory various commands can run

 config.json, an example holding defaults is